Kazhnuz/awesome-sonic/README.md

 ### Sonic the Hedgehog 3 & Knuckles

+- [Sonic the Hedgehog 3 and Amy Rose](http://forums.sonicretro.org/index.php?showtopic=28820) - Play as Amy in Sonic 3&K, by E-122 Psi.

+- [Sonic 3 Cz](http://info.sonicretro.org/Sonic_3_Cz#History) - Play as Amy in Sonic 3&K, by Hayate.

 - [Sonic the Hedgehog 3 and Sally Acorn](http://forums.sonicretro.org/index.php?showtopic=34300) - Play as Sally in Sonic 3&k, by E-122 Psi.

-- [Sonic 3 Cz](http://info.sonicretro.org/Sonic_3_Cz#History) - Play as Amy in Sonic 3&K, by Hayate.

 - [Metal Sonic in Sonic the Hedgehog 3 & Knuckles](http://info.sonicretro.org/Metal_Sonic_in_Sonic_the_Hedgehog_3_%26_Knuckles) - Play as Metal Sonic in Sonic 3&K, by Lone Devil.